paulaasoriano2/lab2-web-server-paulaasoriano2/REPORT.md

 The SSL setup was tested using a browser, where HTTPS connections were established despite browser warnings due to the self-signed certificate.
 HTTP/2 protocol was confirmed by inspecting network requests in the browser’s developer tools.

 However, attempts to test HTTP/2 using Windows’ default curl failed because the installed version did not support HTTP/2 (see the error in section *4.2.3.
 Bug Fixes and Guidance*).

+The integration tests were initially failing because the application was configured with HTTPS, but the default TestRestTemplate used by Spring Boot’s test framework does not trust self-signed certificates.
+As a result, requests from the tests to `https://localhost` could not be completed successfully.

+To address this, a custom TestConfig class was created.
+This configuration overrides the default TestRestTemplate bean with one that accepts all SSL certificates.
+The solution involved:

+- Creating a custom SSLContext that trusts all certificates.

+- Building an HttpClient with this SSLContext and a NoopHostnameVerifier.

+- Registering a TestRestTemplate that uses this custom HTTP client.

 ## 2. Technical Decisions